6" x 9" trim size

 Readability at 6" × 9"

-The 6" × 9" format produces line lengths of 65–75 characters at standard margins and 12pt text — at the upper end of the optimal typographic range.
-Experienced readers handle this comfortably; for audiences who may include less practised readers (children, ESL learners, older readers), consider increasing font size to 13–14pt or widening margins to shorten the lines.
-The page height is large enough to accommodate substantial paragraphs before a page turn, which helps maintain flow in dense non-fiction.
-Readers do not need to handle the book frequently to progress through the content — a valuable feature for books read at a desk or propped on a pillow.
+The 6" x 9" format produces line lengths of 65 - 75 characters at standard margins and 12pt text - at the upper end of the typographer's optimal range.
+Experienced readers handle this comfortably; for audiences who may include less practised readers (children, ESL learners, older readers), consider increasing font size to 13 - 14pt or widening margins to shorten the lines to a 55 - 65 character ideal.
+The page height (9") accommodates substantial paragraphs before a page turn, which helps maintain flow in dense non-fiction.
+Readers do not need to handle the book frequently to progress through the content - a valuable feature for books read at a desk, propped on a treadmill, or balanced on a pillow.

 Questions about the 6" × 9" trim size